-During 2024, TPCL intends to enter into an insurance captive, providing self-insurance cover for their uninsured assets in particular its non-substation network assets.
-This intended insurance cover will have partial coverage for its non-substation electrical assets for the TPCL electricity distribution network and TPCL's share (75.1%) of OtagoNet Joint Venture
+During 2025, TPCL intends to enter into an insurance captive, providing self-insurance cover for their uninsured assets in particular its non-substation network assets.
+This intended insurance cover will have partial coverage for its non-substation electrical assets for TPCL's electricity distribution network, OtagoNet Joint Venture and Lakeland Network Limited

-This means that TPCL will be able to access funds in a timely manner to rebuild and restore its network should a significant natural disaster or other event occur (i.e. damaging underground cables/overhead power lines and otherwise uninsured equipment), for the benefit of its customers.
+The captive will over time provide access to funds in a timely manner to rebuild and restore its network should a significant natural disaster or other event occur (i.e. damaging underground cables/overhead power lines and otherwise uninsured equipment), for the benefit of its customers.